Try these all-time faves to keep your kids happy, busy, and in shape.

 Good to know: You can flip a coin to determine the starting player.

-2. Name of the game: Double Dutch
+2. Double Dutch

 Best for: Skilled jumpers with timing and coordination